tupol/spark-utils-demos/README.md

 ## Motivation

-All of us can recall the first days of picking up a new technology and running the first “*Hello World*” or “*Count words*” applications that get us started with a new language or a platform.
+All of us can recall the first days of picking up a new technology and running the first “*Hello, World!*” or “*Count words*” applications that get us started with a new language or a platform.

 Up to a certain point of exploring and creating demos or prototypes everything is nice, but when it comes to creating